soverenio/docs/docs/source/getting-started/concepts.rst

 * Statistical service
 * Frontend with user account, stats and metrics

-The authentication service authenticates Soveren gateway in Soveren cloud.

-The statistical service receives analysis metadata from the Soveren gateway, stores it, and communicates with the frontend to provide data for the user dashboard.

 The frontend implements the user account and dashboard to see a compound risk score, manage PIIs, see APIs and subsystems, receive notifications on important events, and read how to mitigate possible weak points.

+How Soveren works
+^^^^^^^^^^^^^^^^^

+First, the proxy intercepts requests coming to your system.

+Then the proxy sends them to the messaging system.

+The URL clustering and metadata relaying service reads messages containing requests from the messaging system, prepares them for PII detection, and sends the prepared data to the PII detection service.

+The PII detection service receives the prepared data, detects PIIs in it, and sends back metadata containing PII detection results.

+The URL clustering service receives the metadata and sends it to Soveren cloud, namely to the statistical service.

+The authentication service authenticates the URL clustering service in Soveren cloud.

+The statistical service receives the metadata from the the URL clustering service and stores it in the metadata storage.

+The frontend asks the statistical service for data to populate the user dashboard whenever a user logs into their user account and views stats and metrics.